Theology Summer School

 • be issued an invoice together with full instructions for payment (see "Payment", above);

-• in June 2023, recieve the longer course descriptions and detailed reading lists, joining instructions, and arrival day arrangements.
+• By the end of June 2025, recieve the longer course descriptions and detailed reading lists, joining instructions, and arrival day arrangements.

 Level and demands